-The University of Central Florida is among the nation's largest universities, with an enrollment of over 64,000 students.
-As a major metropolitan research university, UCF plays a large role in Central Florida's fast-paced growth through its community and corporate partnerships, research programs, regional campuses and its nearly 11,000 employees.
-UCF offers 92 bachelor degree program, 83 master's degree programs, 31 doctoral programs, 3 specialist programs, and 1 professional program.
+The University of Central Florida is among the nation's largest universities, with an enrollment of over 70,000 students.
+As a major metropolitan research university, UCF plays a large role in Central Florida's fast-paced growth through its community and corporate partnerships, research programs, regional campuses and more than 12,000 employees.
+UCF offers 106 bachelor degree program, 95 master's degree programs, 34 doctoral programs, and 3 specialist programs.
 UCF main campus is located 13 miles east of the city of Orlando, 45 miles from the Atlantic Ocean and Cape Kennedy, and 100 miles from Tampa and the Gulf of Mexico.